-Local government pension funds across the UK, as well as at least 120 pension funds globally, have already committed to divesting from fossil fuels and thereby protecting communities from climate change, ensuring financial security for pension holders and, in many cases, also increasing investment in their local areas.
+There are a number of local government pension funds across the UK that are already divesting from fossil fuels and thereby protecting communities from climate change, ensuring financial security for pension-holders and, in many cases, also increasing investment in their local areas.
 Your council can be next and make a change that will improve our future health and prosperity, both locally and globally.